 MEDDIC and MEDDPICC are both sales methodologies, but MEDDPICC is an extended version of MEDDIC.
 MEDDPICC includes two additional steps – Paper Process and Identify Competition – which are focused on managing the internal bureaucracy and competitive landscape.

-Use MEDDIC when the sales cycle is straightforward and the organisation is relatively small.
-Use MEDDPICC when the sales cycle is complex and multiple stakeholders are involved.
+Use MEDDIC when the sales cycle is straightforward and the organization is relatively small.
+Use MEDDPICC when the sales cycle is complex, and multiple stakeholders are involved.

 MEDDIC helps salespeople close deals by providing a structured approach to the sales process, enabling them to identify the right prospects, understand the decision-making process, and build relationships with champions.
 By following this framework, salespeople can move the deal forward efficiently and increase their chances of closing the deal.